 1. a licence to use the Entertainment Partners Self Service System (“the Entertainment Partners platform”, “the platform”) – an online platform to search, book, co-ordinate and pay supporting artists primarily for film, TV and advertising projects;

 2. A back office and payroll service to process payments from hirers to artists and agencies in an efficient and transparent way (“Back Office Service”).

 3. An additional service to the Agency which is to allow access to a pool of supporting artists verified and available to work in the film, TV and advertising industries (“artists”).

-POP is not operating as an employment agency or an employment business introducing artists to opportunities to work with our Agency.
+Entertainment Partners is not operating as an employment agency or an employment business introducing artists to opportunities to work with our Agency.
 It instead operates primarily as a passive medium via which our Agency can find artists to fill roles and via which artists can find roles for themselves with us.

 4. What if I don’t provide some or all of the information requested?

 The impact of this will depend on what information you withhold, but the main impacts may be: